sqlumdash/sqlumdash/README.md

 The data lock specification is changed.
 SQLite's transaction isolation level is Serializable.
 That of SQLumDash is Read Committed.
 When user modifies record in a table, a record lock is acquired.
 If it cannot get a lock, the query fails.

 You can use SQLumDash as same as SQLite.
 API is same.
-Currently, it is supported only Windows (build by MSVC).
-Linux will be supported soon.

 Row lock information is shared with processes.
 If a process finished unexpectedly, unnecessary lock information might be stayed.
 In order to unlock them, please use sqlumdash_cleaner.exe which clears all record information.
 If there is a process which is in a transaction, sqlumdash_cleaner.exe should be called after end the transaction.